-Briana has been working with animals for over 10 years.
-She finds the veterinary field very rewarding and loves playing with her Great Dane mix, Boston Terrier, and cat.
+Briana has been working with animals for over 15 years.
+She has been with the clinic since 2012 and is the Lead Veterinary Technician.
+She finds the veterinary field very rewarding and loves playing with her rescue dogs and cat.

 Erin has been around animals her entire life, showing horses and sheep in 4-H. Erin and her husband enjoy taking care of their dog, cat, and 3 horses.
 She started working at Thiensville-Mequon Small Animal Clinic as a kennel attendant in 2006, moving to a Technician position in 2008.
 Erin graduated from Madison College in 2013 and is now a Certified Veterinary Technician.

 Amie started her career at Thiensville-Mequon Small Animal Clinic as a kennel attendant while she was in high school in 2002 and quickly became a technician after graduation.
 Amie left in 2007 and gained experience at an emergency veterinary clinic and veterinary internal medicine specialists.
 Amie went to school to obtain her phlebotomy and EMT certification, and then rejoined our clinic in 2015.
 Amie shares her home with her son Logan, her senior Shiba Inu Sylius, and two adopted cats Ruckus and Rufio.

 Cass joined the clinic as a student in 2016 after completing the veterinary assistant program at Milwaukee Career College and she was hired on as a technician after her 6-week internship.
 When she is not at work, she is with her pit bull, Mojo, and taking him on as many adventures as she can with her fiancé.
 Cass plans on studying hard and becoming a certified technician in the future.